 How long will the results of the surgery last?

 The answer depends on your age, your general health, the type of procedure, and a number of other environmental factors.
 The results of reconstructive procedures may remain for a lifetime, while the results of certain cosmetic procedures may last a decade.
-While there are no guarantees, Dr. Davis will be able to give you a rough estimate for how long you can expect the benefits of surgery to last.
+While there are no guarantees, your provider will be able to give you a rough estimate for how long you can expect the benefits of surgery to last.